 Take A Break From Your Phone

-Your phone can even serve as a barrier to your success if you focus on it to the exclusion of other success-building activities you need to attend.
+Your phone can even be a barrier to your success if you focus on it to the exclusion of other success-building activities you must attend.

 Resist Polling The Masses For Their Opinion